-Following the footsteps of the exiled artists Hilde Holger and Carl Petras to the Queen’s Group of Friends
+Following the footsteps of the exiled artists Hilde Holger and Charles Petras to the Queen’s Group of Friends

 Hilde Holger lived and worked in a building on Prescott Road (currently Ghanshyam Talwatkar Marg).
 The road is lined with trees, yellow school buses and solid-looking, colonial-era buildings.
 Constructed of dressed stone, some of the structures feature Victorian Gothic pointed arches while others have more classical detailing.
 Today they accommodate schools and colleges (the road was named after a pioneer of girls’ education), a hospital, offices, residences, high-end retail, squash courts and an art gallery.

 Queen’s Mansion, the building in which Holger was based, is about halfway down the road.
 Built in 1902 as large flats, the floors were gradually taken over by commercial, cultural, and occasionally military uses.
 Apparently before Holger moved into her space on the second floor, it had been home to an income-tax office.
 And during World War II, the British military Field Intelligence Unit was run from the building.
 Her dance school, the School of Art for Modern Movement, opened in October 1941 and closed when she left India in 1948.